-I am pretty sure that Vembu BDR is not very known among IT Professionals, but from what I see, it is quickly gaining traction in the backup world.
-The product is already packed full of features, it supports VMware, Hyper-V, Physical Servers and Physical Workstations, unlike some other products which are virtual only.
+I am quite sure that Vembu BDR is not very known among IT Professionals, but from what I see, it is quickly gaining traction in the backup world.
+The product is already packed full of features, it supports VMware, Hyper-V, Physical Servers, and Physical Workstations, unlike some other products which are virtual only.
 What is more interesting is that Vembu will surprise you with innovative features.
 Some are unique to Vembu and have never been included in competing products.

 It is important to mention that the Vembu is a modern product, meaning that for backing up VMware and Hyper-V does not use any agents as the product is fully utilizing VMware and Hyper-V backup APIs.
 Vembu BDR uses a Web interface meaning that you can easily configure it from any location, any device.

 In addition to the improvements mentioned below, Vembu refined the web interface just a little bit, now it looks even cleaner and more pleasant.

 Looking at the features, there are a lot of improvements for the point release.
 I must admit that I really like some, like for example, the free edition.